MarkGATX/CMS-blogging-platform/README.md

 Thanks to Leah, Ian, Diem, Negin, and all the other students who keep teaching and talking us through all the twists and turns of coding.

+Thanks to -Central Grader RM for finding a bug that slipped through that prevented new users from signing up.
+It's fixed now!

 ___